manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

  - Clean up the instance
  - Create the image

+VPN is disconnected, yes?
+Follow these steps.

-1. Log in to the instance as *opc* using PuTTY.
+1. Log in to the instance server as *opc* using PuTTY.

 1. Check the host name in the `hosts` file.